-- 4.7 Linking the Standard Method and the variant projections developed in the HERR report a further method has, therefore, been developed that uses the population structure, but links this back to trend-based levels of household formation (rather than the more positive one assumed). - 4.8 In reality, this doesn't make a huge difference to the figures but does prevent double counting.
-It is also closer to the method used in the HNSG report (which just took official projections as published). - 4.9 The tables below therefore set out estimates of affordable need from the various scenarios, including from the Standard Method (which does differ from using the HNSG).
-Also, the annual figures have been extended to 2041. - 4.10 For contrast, the tables include the original figures from the HNSG report; for both areas this shows a lower need.
-This is due to the modelling of newly forming households within the HNSG not being based on an uplifted projection. - 4.11 The impact of this is particularly evident in Cambridge (note the figures from the HNSG are still per annum in the 2020-40 period, but because a per annum figure is used this will not have any significant impact on the findings).
+- rates of newly forming households direct from the projections would, therefore, arguably show too many households in need. - 4.7 Linking the Standard Method and the variant projections developed in the HERR report a further method has, therefore, been developed.
+This uses the population structure, but links this back to trend-based levels of household formation (rather than the more positive one of increased housing delivery providing increased household formation). - 4.8 To serve as a reminder, the method used to look at population and household change in the Standard Method includes assumptions about both increased (net) in-migration and improvements to household formation. - 4.9 If newly forming households were modelled on the basis of an uplifted set of household formation rates then the affordable need would be shown to be higher. - 4.10 However, the uplifts to the Standard Method are designed (at least in part) to reflect the improving affordability of providing more homes.
+If we are seeking to improve affordability, then it would be wrong to also show a higher affordable need given the uplift is about improving affordability.
+If more households can afford a new home because housing is getting more affordable, it would be wrong to also suggest a higher affordable need. - 4.11 In reality, the revised method does not make a significant difference to the figures but does prevent double counting.
+It is also closer to the method used in the HNSG report (which just took official projections as published). - 4.12 The tables below therefore set out estimates of affordable need from the various scenarios.
+The estimates for the Standard Method differ from those in the HNSG due to the use of the revised methodology explained above and also as the annual figures have been extended to 2041. - 4.13 For contrast, the tables include the original standard method-based figures from the HNSG report.
+This shows a lower need for both Cambridge and South

+- Cambridgeshire.
+This is due to the modelling of newly forming households within the HNSG not being based on an uplifted projection. - 4.14 The impact of this is particularly evident in Cambridge (note the figures from the HNSG are still per annum in the 2020-40 period, but because a per annum figure is used this will not have any significant impact on the findings).

+Table 10: Estimated annual need for social/affordable rent housing by scenario, Cambridge

-Scenario Current need Newly forming households Existing households falling into need Total Gross Need Relet Supply Net Need HNSG 81 299 321 701 386 314 Standard Method 77 438 321 836 386 450 Medium (2011 commuting) 77 494 321 892 386 506 Medium (1:1 commuting) 77 526 321 925 386 538 Maximum (2011 commuting) 77 518 321 917 386 530 Maximum (1:1 commuting) 77 565 321 964 386 577 scenario, Cambridge
+Scenario Current need Newly forming households Existing households falling into need Total Gross Need Relet Supply Net Need HNSG 81 299 321 701 386 314 Standard Method 77 438 321 836 386 450 Medium (2011 commuting) 77 494 321 892 386 506 Medium (1:1 commuting) 77 526 321 925 386 538 Maximum (2011 commuting) 77 518 321 917 386 530 Maximum (1:1 commuting) 77 565 321 964 386 577